jdougan/banzhaf-byte/README.md

 - Was built using the gcc dlang compiler, gdc.
 There may be some gdc-isms I am unaware of.
 - Similarly, the Makefile is dependent on gdmd to invoke compilation.
 	- Should make it easy to use dmd on systems with that.
-- Calculations on Italian votes don't match sample data in original article.
-  	- To be fair, I'm not sure they were supposed to.
-It might have been montecarlo processed.
-  	- It also doesn't match other sources.
-  	- Try different values for mwc: 333,334,??? and see if it matches other outputs better?
-  	- Go over processing code again, maybe I missed something.
-  	- The original used the standard Apple floats, which were ver low precision and slow and prone to rounding errors.
+  	- The original used the standard Apple floats, which were very low precision and slow and prone to rounding errors.
 - CSV input not yet done.
 	- Maybe drop CSV input and rely on other tools (awk) to convert to tab delimited?
 	- Or not.
 It gives me a chance to mess with std.csv.